 The field of genetic testing has the best days ahead of it.
 Because of high genetic disease inheritability for so many conditions, lot of effort is going into looking at genes linked to various diseases.
 This growth is driving the consumer focus on direct-to-consumer genetic testing.

 Genetic tests related to ancestry and criminal investigations have gotten lots of attention recently.
 However, tests related to inheritability of certain diseases, e.g., BRCA test for breast cancer are at early stage of popularity.
-Two other popular genetic tests that can help understand the genetic risk of Alzheimer’s and early stage of dementia as well as cardiovascular disease are:
+Two other popular genetic risk of Alzheimer’s and early stage of dementia as well as cardiovascular disease are:

 The FDA says “no test is 100% accurate” and recommends that “the results from direct-to-consumer tests should not be the sole basis of any type of medical decision making”.
 It further clarifies that “these tests are not a substitute for visits to a health care provider for recommended screenings or appropriate follow-up and should not be used to determine any treatments”.